RVirmoors/rolypoly/README.md

 ```
 this generates .csv files for all relevant .mid files in info.csv

-then build the pretrain executable (windows, for now):
+then build the pretrain executable:
 ```
 cd ../source/projects/pretrain
 cmake --build . --config Release